 - analyze audience, purpose, and context, - respond appropriately to different rhetorical situations and constraints, - read analytically and think critically, with the aim of solving problems through the development of exposition and argument, - build a solid connection between reading and writing, with the emphasis on understanding texts, oral, written, and visual, - use the modified process method (prewriting, writing, and rewriting) to develop wellorganized, formal texts in support of a thesis or claim, - evaluate and critique others' writing, including that of their peers, logically and constructively, - based on careful listening, give constructive verbal criticism to their peers' oral team presentations, - work in collaboration to improve their written and oral expression through revision and editing, - identify persuasive appeals in written, oral, and visual texts, - use the MLA citation method for documenting basic, fundamental research tasks, - demonstrate the conventions of Standard American English grammar and appropriate mechanics across various genres and writing situations.

 Textbooks

 Required Texts:

 - (1) Glenn Cheryl and Loretta Gray.
 The Hodges Harbrace Handbook.
 19th ed.
 Boston: Cengage Learning, 2017.
-ISBN: 978-1-305-67644-2 (student edition) - (2) Jo Ray McCuen-Metherell and Anthony C. Winkler.
-Readings for Writers.
-15th ed.
-Boston: Cengage Learning, 2016.
-ISBN-13: 978-1-337-28104-1 (student edition)
+ISBN: 978-1-305-67644-2 (student edition) - (2) Handouts of short stories during the semester.

 Recommended Texts: